What You Need to Know Before Investment Crowdfunding

 How Do You Invest on an Equity Crowdfunding Website?

 Crowdfunding websites have been popping up since the introduction of the JOBS Act.
 Sites like Kickfurther, SeedInvest, and WeFunder all provide you with access to startups or expanding companies looking for capital.
-In order to sign up, you have to jump through the same hoops as you would signing up for any other investment website.
+To sign up, you have to jump through the same hoops as you would signing up for any other investment website.
 You need personal information and bank account information.

 Once you have opened your investment account with a reputable investment crowdfunding platform, you’re ready to invest.
 Different platforms come with various minimums.
 A platform like Kickfurther might only require a minimum investment of $20 in a brand or company.
 However, if you use a real estate investment crowdfunding platform like RealtyShares or Fundrise, you might need a bigger initial investment, on the order of $5,000 or $10,000.